icecube/TauRunner/README.md

 * `-save`: specify the path to where you would like output saved.
 If no path is provided, output is formatted into a table and printed
 * `-water`: Add a water layer to the Earth in km.
 0 by default.
 * `-xs`: Choose between two cross section models "dipole" (default) and "CSMS"
 * `-onlytau`: If only the tau distribution is needed.
-If this flag is raised, neutrino distributions will not be saved.
+When this flag is raised, neutrino distributions are not saved.

 ## Citation